martbetz/martbetz.github.io/faq.md

 ### Will you repair my camera/lens? ###

-I don't have the time and I don't have the patience.
+I've neither the time nor the patience.

 ### Can I hire you? ###